carlesba/freezr/Readme.md

 var obj = {a: 1, b: 2}

 var frozenObj = freeze(obj) // fozenObj is immutable
+// Alternatively you could use deepFreeze to parse to object completely

-frozenObj.a = 3 // throw an exception because: 'cannot be mutated'
+frozenObj.a = 3 // won't change
 frozenObj.a === 1 // true

 //